khulnasoft/integrations-core/consul/README.md

 And many more.

-Finally, in addition to metrics, the Datadog Agent also sends a service check for each of Consul's health checks, and an event after each new leader election.
+Finally, in addition to metrics, the Khulnasoft Agent also sends a service check for each of Consul's health checks, and an event after each new leader election.

 ## Setup

 ### Installation

-The Datadog Agent's Consul check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Consul nodes.
+The Khulnasoft Agent's Consul check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your Consul nodes.

 ### Configuration